 Sometimes, you can get epididymitis or epididymo-orchitis without having an infection.
 Doctors think this may be caused by some urine flowing backward and causing irritation.

 What are the symptoms of epididymitis and epididymo-orchitis?

 Swelling and tenderness near one of the testicles

 Pain from epididymitis usually comes on gradually.
 Pain from epididymo-orchitis usually comes on more rapidly.

-If you have a sexually transmitted disease (STD), you may also have other symptoms, such as a discharge (clear, yellow, or green fluid coming out of your penis).
+If you have a sexually transmitted infection (STI), you may also have other symptoms, such as a discharge (clear, yellow, or green fluid coming out of your penis).